 As this is one of the more pricey of my suggestions why not ask other people, wanting to buy your little one something, to chip in as well?
 Before he gets too old for Cbeebies we would love to stay at Alton Tower’s new themed hotel.
 They have all sorts of themed rooms from Postman Pat to In the night garden and from Swashbuckle to Octonauts.

-#8 – Do something Sporty that you’ve never done before
+#8 – Something Sporty that they’ve never done before

 I would love for Jamie to experience some new sports soon.
 I think it would be really fun to book for him to do something a little different to what he’s used to.
 As he’s only four there is probably quite a limit on what he can try but young children can have a go at archery, kayaking with their parents, ice skating with the help of penguins and other such characters or go junior tubing at an indoor ski slope.